CBergane/ramenaddic/README.md

     - The header image contains the page title and a nav bar and is responsive to the top of the page.
     - The title contains a link back to index.html.
     - The nav bar is identical across the site and responsive to smaller screens.
 It contains hover effects to make it easier to navigate to the desired content.
-And it contains fontawesome icons for the content of choice.
+And it contains font-awesome icons for the content of choice.

 * **Footer**
 ![Footer image](assets/readmefiles/footer.jpg)

-    - The footer contains social media links and a hover effect for the fontawesome icons to highlight the audience's choice.
+    - The footer contains social media links and a hover effect for the font-awesome icons to highlight the audience's choice.

 ### Landing Page